 - It protects against fragile, leaky blood vessels that are involved in age-related macular degeneration and diabetic retinopathy—major causes of vision loss.

 You may wonder how much resveratrol the long-living mice received.
 Good question.
 The answer: the equivalent of an adult human drinking a hundred bottles of wine a day!

 Obviously, that amount is hardly a workable option for you and me.
-We still have much more to learn about the benefits and limitations of resveratrol supplementation for humans, but for now I recommend 5–10 mg of reseveratrol a day in supplement form.
-You can buy resveratrol in health food stores.
+We still have much more to learn about the benefits and limitations of resveratrol supplementation for humans, but for now I recommend 25–30 mg of reseveratrol a day in supplement form to start, not to exceed 250 mg a day.